-- 1 Click the Text tool in the toolbox, and open the Font list box on the property bar. - 2 Do any of the following: - To hide the preview area, click the Hide preview button - To adjust the width of the Font list area, point to the vertical grab area (right edge) and drag when the double-sided arrow appears. - To adjust the height, point to the horizontal grab area (below the Resize slider), and drag when the double-sided arrow appears.
+- 1 Click the Text tool in the toolbox, and open the Font list box on the property bar. - 2 Do any of the following:

+- To adjust the width of the Font list area, point to the vertical grab area (right edge) and drag when the double-sided arrow appears. - To adjust the height, point to the horizontal grab area (below the Resize slider), and drag when the double-sided arrow appears.